Saffron: Uses

+The primary use of saffron is in food and drink preparation.
 Saffron has a long history of use in traditional medicine.
 Saffron has also been used as a fabric dye, particularly in China and India, and in perfumery.
 It is used for religious purposes in India.
+It is one of the ingredients used in the making of Arabic coffee in Saudi Arabia.

+In the European E number categorisation for food elements and additives, Saffron is coded as E164.

 Consumption

 Saffron's aroma is often described by connoisseurs as reminiscent of metallic honey with grassy or hay-like notes, while its taste has also been noted as hay-like and sweet.
 Saffron also contributes a luminous yellow-orange colouring to foods.
 Saffron is widely used in Persian, Indian, European, and Arab cuisines.
 Confectioneries and liquors also often include saffron.
 Saffron is used in dishes ranging from the jewelled rice and khoresh of Iran, the Milanese risotto of Italy, the paella of Spain, the bouillabaisse of France, to the biryani with various meat accompaniments in South Asia.
-One of the most esteemed use for saffron is in the preparation of the Golden Ham, a precious dry-cured ham made with saffron from San Gimignano.
+Saffron is also used in the preparation of the Golden Ham, a precious dry-cured ham made with saffron from San Gimignano in Tuscany.
 Common saffron substitutes include safflower (Carthamus tinctorius, which is often sold as "Portuguese saffron" or "açafrão"), annatto, and turmeric (Curcuma longa).
-In Medieval Europe, turmeric was also known as "Indian saffron" because of its yellow-orange color.
+In Medieval Europe, turmeric was also known as "Indian saffron" because of its yellow-orange colour.